France DGFiP e-Invoicing & e-Reporting API Guide

 This is the key onboarding step.
 When you create a Tax Report Setting with code: "dgfip", B2Brouter automatically:

-- Registers your company in the PPF's Annuaire (directory) as a taxpayer associated with B2Brouter as PDP.
-This makes your company discoverable by other platforms in the French e-invoicing ecosystem.
+1. Registers your company in the PPF's Annuaire — your SIREN/SIRET becomes discoverable by any platform in the French e-invoicing ecosystem.

 Example request: